A map of the Featureform services and the components that they interface with.

 Prometheus is configured to monitor Featureform itself as well as the infrastructure providers.
 This information is used directly in the dashboard and can be queried directly.

-The dashboard is a read-only view on the metadata and metrics.
-It interacts with a dashboard API which wraps metadata, and directly with Prometheus for monitoring data.
+The dashboard provides a read-only view of metadata and metrics.
+It interacts with a dashboard API that wraps metadata and communicates directly with Prometheus for monitoring data.
 The dashboard itself is written in React.